stephensmitchell-forks/occt/dox/user_guides/boolean_operations/boolean_operations.md

 @subsubsection occt_algorithms_history_ex_del Deleted shapes

 The result of CUT operation of two overlapping planar faces (see the example below) does not contain any parts from the tool face.
-Thus, the tool faces is considered as Deleted.
+Thus, the tool face is considered as Deleted.
 If the faces are not fully coinciding, the result must contain some parts of the object face.
 In this case object face will be considered as not deleted.
 But if the faces are fully coinciding, the result must be empty, and both faces will be considered as Deleted.